MaxIG1/oofpp_habits_project/README.md

 - View all tracked habits, with information about the periodicity, creation date and the next due date.

-- Analysis of the habit with the longest successful streak either
+- Analysis of the habit with the longest successful streak

-- Analysis of the habit with the shortest successful streak either
+- Analysis of the habit with the shortest successful streak

 - Analysis of a habit and its longest or shortest sucess streak within a custom or preset timeframe.